ebsd/3r1c.net/posts/how-to-hire-me.md

 - citizenship, visa, and clearance requirements
 - why the position is open

-Please do not send me contract-to-hire jobs, send email to my work accounts, or address me as "Matt".
+Please do not send me contract-to-hire jobs, send email to my work accounts, or call me by my first name.
 Such familiarity toward a stranger is unprofessional and unwelcome.